JiananDing0/MIT_6.828/lab1/README.md

 ***
 ```
 After that, we can then run ```make gdb``` on the other terminal page, and follow the instructions to explore.
-Also, if the following error information shows up:
+Also, if the following error information shows up when you try to run "make gdb":
 ```
 gdb -n -x .gdbinit
 make: gdb: No such file or directory